reyestech/UTM-Virtual-Machines-for-M1-M2-Mac-Kali-Linux-Tutorial/README.md

 <br />

 ## UTM (Universal Type Manager) <br/>
 UTM (Universal Type Manager) is a virtualization platform designed explicitly for macOS, developed by Felix Schwarz.
-It enables users to run virtual machines (VMs) on their Mac computers, allowing them to use multiple operating systems simultaneously without the need for additional hardware.
+It enables users to run virtual machines (VMs) on their Mac computers, allowing them to use multiple operating systems simultaneously without requiring additional hardware.
 UTM offers a user-friendly interface and robust functionality, making it an ideal choice for users seeking to leverage virtualization for various purposes, including software testing, development, education, and more.
 Key Features <br/>
 1. Versatile Virtualization: <br/>
 UTM supports various guest operating systems, including Windows, Linux, macOS, and BSD distributions.
 Users can create and manage multiple virtual machines with different configurations to suit their needs.
 2. Performance Optimization: <br/>
 UTM utilizes QEMU (Quick Emulator) as its virtualization backend, providing efficient performance and compatibility with various hardware platforms, including Apple Silicon (ARM64) chips found in Macs with M1 and M2 processors.
 3. User-Friendly Interface: <br/>
-UTM offers an intuitive graphical user interface (GUI) that simplifies creating, configuring, and managing virtual machines.
+UTM offers an intuitive graphical user interface (GUI) that simplifies the creation, configuration, and management of virtual machines.
 Users can easily customize VM settings, allocate resources, and install guest operating systems with minimal effort.
 4. Hardware Acceleration: <br/>
 UTM supports hardware acceleration features, such as OpenGL acceleration, to enhance the performance and graphical capabilities of virtualized environments.
 This ensures smooth operation and optimal user experience, particularly when running resource-intensive applications and graphical workloads.
 5. Integration with macOS: <br/>